colinzhaoust/thrust_neurips2023/README.md

         url={https://openreview.net/forum?id=x9FOu3W6iy}
       }

+## Others
+If you have any other questions about this repo, you are welcome to open an issue or send me an [email](mailto:xinranz3@andrew.cmu.edu), I will respond to that as soon as possible.

-Code-running scripts will be released soon.
-Sample code and data are in the supplementary materials of the corresponding OpenReview page.
+Other running scripts will be released soon.
+Sample code and data are also available in the supplementary materials of the corresponding OpenReview page.